 Add waymarks to note specific locations for enemies, NPCs, and such.
 Select Party > Waymarks.
 Select and place the waymark.
 These include numbers and letters.
 Here are some images to save and use for your Google Docs and Drawings:

-There are many icons throughout the game, locations, bars, quests, and more.
-To help understand them, see the Dictionary of Icons.
+:::note All About Icons There are many icons throughout the game, locations, bars, quests, and more.
+To help understand them, see the Dictionary of Icons. :::

 Use jobs, glamours, mounts, and minions for different NPCs.
 They can stand in for something to interact with beyond a floating waymark.